- What is Kickstart?

 - 50 minute: a presentation and at least one whole-class activity.
 Adaptations for specific courses are possible with the collaboration of the instructor.

-- Contact the University Advisors at firstname.lastname@example.org and request access.
-We'll do the rest and send you login instructions, or . . .
+- Contacting the University Advisors at firstname.lastname@example.org and request access.
+We'll do the rest and send you login instructions.

 Kickstart includes optional tasks based on your current coursework.
 Complete these tasks to earn achievements; these achievements can be exported (if you choose) to platforms such as LinkedIn.
 You can let future employers know, for example, that you've successfully completed a series on time management.

 Not sure if Kickstart is right for you?
 Here's a taste of the practical and big-picture tips you'll find in our videos.
+The video below is one of seven note-taking strategies we explain.
 Most videos are under five minutes.

 To find out more about the research behind and development of Kickstart, please email email@example.com.